 Understanding your rights is empowering.
 You have the right to be free from sexual harassment in the workplace; no one should have to endure sexual harassment.
 To that end, you should obtain a copy of your employer’s sexual harassment policy so that you know the proper process and procedure to address the issue.
 In general, you will want to file a claim to the appropriate person within the company, usually a representative in Human Resources.
 If your complaint is not addressed, you may also want to consider filing a claim with the California Department of Fair Housing and Employment.

-Most importantly, you should reach out to a knowledgeable and experienced sexual harassment attorney for advice on how to move forward with your claim.
+Most importantly, you should reach out to a knowledgeable and experienced sexual harassment attorney in San Diego for advice on how to move forward with your claim.
 Even after bravely coming forward with your claim, you should expect a vigorous response and defense by the harasser.
 With an experienced sexual harassment attorney fighting for you on your side, you can rest assured that your rights will be protected and that the harasser will be held accountable for his/her actions.